 1. Hawksbill turtles are named for their jaws.

-Hawksbill sea turtles have raptorlike jaws to reach hard to get to places in coral reefs.
+Hawksbill turtles have raptorlike jaws to reach hard to get to places in coral reefs.
 Their favorite food is sponges.

-2. Greens go for greens
+2. Green turtles go for greens.

 Adult greens are the only herbivorous sea turtles, eating seagrass and algae.